TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 This is OK, but it would be nicer to have all the rows in a single construct, so we can manipulate and query it easier.

-One solution is to use the array contruct again.
+One solution is to use the array construct again.
 An array doesn't just need to be a list of single values, it can also be a list of arrays.
 So we can make an array for the grid, and each of its elements would be the row arrays:

 ```javascript
 let grid = [